Maven Central FAQ

 - The

-I dislike that the stats are hosted on a different service, which doesn’t seem to provide the same access to the raw data as the previous OSSRH.
+- the stats are hosted on a different service, which doesn’t seem to provide the same access to the raw data as the previous OSSRH.
 That part is still relatively new so still under investigation.

-Uploading everything all at once also is generally slower since you can’t really upload files as they are built by Gradle.
-I guess you theoretically could, but that’s not something Nmcp is currently equipped to do.
+- Uploading the zip file in one go is generally slower since you can’t upload files as they are built by Gradle.
 You may create several zips if you upload different projects in parallel, but you won’t be able to beat the raw speed of the previous scheme.
-Since publishing is always done in CI and doesn’t use my machine time, this is a trade-off I am comfortable with.
+Since publishing should preferably be done in CI and doesn’t use dev machine time, this drawback might or might not be important for you.

 Q: Where do I find the stats in the Central Portal?